gem/oq-engine/doc/installing/slurm.md

 increase or reduce this number.
 Each user will have its own database located in `$HOME/oqdata/db.sqlite3`.
-The database will be created automatically the first time the user runs a calculation (NB: in engine-3.18 it must be created manually with the command `oq engine --upgrade-db`).
+The database will be created automatically the first time the user runs a calculation (NB: in engine-3.18 it must be created manually with the command `oq engine --upgrade-db --yes`).

 ## How it works internally